 With their right hand they have increased the amount of rents that millions of Americans are compelled to pay – and with their left hand they have steadfastly refused to enact legislation which would provide housing for millions of Americans now crowded into the homes of relatives, or worse.

 They have paved the way for the destruction of American unions of working men by hampering both the structure of their organizations and their traditional methods of free and equal collective bargaining.
-Through the passage of the pernicious Taft-Harley Act, which I have described to you before, they have sowed the seeds of discord in labor-management relations, under the hypocritical guise of “protecting” the worker.
+Through the passage of the pernicious Taft-Hartley Act, which I have described to you before, they have sowed the seeds of discord in labor-management relations, under the hypocritical guise of "protecting" the worker.
 Well, what they have done is to give protection – protection to the rugged individualists who consistently fought the provisions of the Wagner Act which compelled labor-baiting bosses to bargain with their employees through representatives of the employees’ choosing.
 Already the evidence is piling up.
 Under the Taft-Hartley Act court actions aimed at destroying unions are depleting union treasuries of the dues you pay and hampering the activities of your officers.

-And these results, mind you, are when the Taft-Harley Act is barely a year old.
+And these results, mind you, are when the Taft-Hartley Act is barely a year old.
 Rather than reducing the number of strikes, it has been directly responsible for many work-stoppages involving hundreds of thousands of workers.
 Six thousand cases were filed with the National Labor Relations Board in the single month of April.
 It has compelled the government to go into court and seek injunctions against unions, thus encouraging union-hating employers in their labor-baiting activities.
 Its expensive and time-consuming provisions for certifications and elections are all part of a design aimed at the ultimate destruction of unions and the loss of all the gains which labor attained through 14 years of Democratic Party control of Congress.

 The perfidy of the demagogic declarations in the Grand Old Party platform of 1944 is illustrated in what the Republican majority in Congress has done to the Department of Labor since the 1946 election.
 The 1944 platform pledged the Party to strengthen and unify the Department of Labor.
 But on every occasion since the Republicans assumed control they have viciously opposed every effort of President Truman to rebuild and strengthen the Department.